vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-sunshine-is-the-best-disinfectant.md

 ### Notes for United States Federal Reserve

-Statement of Condition of All Federal Reserve Banks Combined (p.257–258):
+Statement of Condition of All Federal Reserve Banks Combined:

 _1. Special drawing rights certificates are a kind of international exchange money_